SamBaker101/PATT_MK0/README.md

 My intention is to build a Cartesian printer similar to a Prusa i3 or Ender-3.
 Y motion will be applied to the print plate while the hot-end will move in the X and Z directions.
 It's my feeling that this will provide the most straightforward framework to develop a working printer which I can iterate and improve upon over time.

-I am tentitively planing a print surface of 300 x 300 x 300 mm.
+I am tentitively planning a print surface of 300 x 300 x 300 mm.

 ## Parts